-I’m often asked how soon can lime plaster be painted.
-Well, it depends on what kind of paint is used.
+That depends on what kind of paint is used.
 In the past when the plaster was on newly laid masonry it could take up to a year before it was painted.
 This was due to both the high pH of the lime in the hydroxide phase but also because it took that long for the masonry mass to dry out.
-Generally we are plastering old masonry or wood lath, so the drying time is much shorter.
-But the high pH (about 11-12) is still the problem as it will attack the paint until the lime carbonates and the pH eventually reaches about pH-7.
-In fact, many have made the fateful mistake of applying oil or acrylic paint over too fresh plaster, only to have a reaction that creates a big soapy mess as the oil is saponified.
-Does that mean that since lime plasters cure relatively slowly you can’t put anything on the surface for months?!

 By the next morning, I began testing with pH paper.
 Adding a bit of water to the surface helps draw forward the higher pH from the uncarbonated interior of the plaster.
 While surface pH was low, it was still quite high at the interior.
 Since any coating can alter moisture conditions, it is important to consider interior pH.
-Despite the higher pH the casein looks great and shows no deterioration.
+Despite the higher pH the casein looked great and showed no deterioration.

-The pH range is from 0-14 with most acid citrus products at about pH-3 and baking soda usually around pH-9.5.
+The pH range is from 0-14 with most citrus products at about pH-3 and baking soda usually around pH-9.5.
 Since pH-7.5 is considered neutral, a reading of 10 still shows the lime putty’s original high pH of 12 has not been neutralized by complete carbonation.
 When fully carbonated, lime mortar should be at pH-8.

 (For those interested in learning a bit more about the action of rain on mortar, you might want to check out this article on Lime Mortar Weathering Tests.)